 Table 4.
-Area under the receiver operator curve (AUC) and 95% bootstrap confidence intervals (CI) for the new prediction rule, the new prediction rule with inclusion of C-reactive protein (CRP), blood urea nitrogen (BUN), chest radiography (X-ray) and information on presence of bacterial (BAC) and viral (VIR) agents (ETIO) and the simplified new prediction rule.
+Area under the receiver operator curve (AUC) and 95% bootstrap confidence intervals (CI) for the new prediction rule (RISSC85), RISSC85with inclusion of C-reactive protein (CRP), blood urea nitrogen (BUN), chest radiography (X-ray) and information on presence of bacterial (BAC) and viral (VIR) agents (ETIO) and the simplified RISSC85.